How to buy local

 2) Green Connect

 Unique to the Illawarra, Green Connect is a social enterprise and fair food farm.
 Tucked away in a previously unused piece of land behind Warrawong High School, Green Connect uses permaculture principles to provide Illawarra families fresh, chemical-free produce via a weekly veggie box system.
-With an ever-changing selection, the offering varies with the seasons and comes with stories and guides on how to best use what’s in the box.
-A not-for-profit organisation, Green Connect’s farm staff is made up of refugees and disadvantaged youths, giving employment opportunities to those in need.
+Green Connect’s farm staff is made up of refugees and disadvantaged youths, giving employment opportunities to those in need.

 3) Flame Tree Co-op

-An institution in the Thirroul community – the Co-op is a volunteer run, not-for-profit local food store with a huge selection of organic produce and bulk foods as well as a range of local breads, drinks, preserves and treats.
+An institution in the Thirroul community, Flame Tree Co-op is a volunteer run, not-for-profit local food store with a huge selection of organic produce and bulk foods as well as a range of local breads, drinks, preserves and treats.
 With one of the largest local food selections on the coast, a visit to the Co-op is a great way to get your shopping done and to learn about the many Illawarra farmers who bring their produce to the store daily.

 4) Dapto Community Farm, Farmgate Market